Part 1 - Introduction To OAuth

 • You, as a user do not have much control in this situation.
 For example, you can’t revoke Strava’s access to your Facebook account.
 Strava can freely make posts on your behalf whenever it wants.

-What if you could provide a Facebook password (other than your own) to Strava that will allow Strava to only post on your behalf and nothing else.
-For example Strava will not be able to view your friends list because it only has just enough access to post on your behalf.
-Let’s name this password that you will provide a token.
+What if you could give Strava a special Facebook password (other than your real password) that lets it post on your behalf but nothing else.
+For example, Strava wouldn’t be able to see your friends list because this password only grants the permission needed to publish posts.
+We’ll call this special password a token.

-The user gives Strava a special password that only allows for publishing posts on the resource owner's account
+The user gives Strava a special token (password) that only allows for publishing posts on the resource owner's account

 This is looking much better than the very first solution of Strava replaying the user credentials to Facebook.
 Strava now only has access to posting on your behalf.
 You can revoke access to Strava at any time by changing the password that you provided Strava.
 Also, Strava does not have universal access to make posts for any user anymore.
 Although this is a good solution, it is still not optimal.
 Let’s discuss the challenges we face with this setup:

-• What if you as a user have several fitness app that track your health and post for you on your Facebook account.
-You would have to manage several passwords (tokens) for each fitness app.
+• What if you as a user have several fitness apps that track your health and post for you on your Facebook account.
+You would have to manage several tokens (password) for each fitness app.
 You could provide the same token for each fitness app but that would lead to a security risk.
 Meaning, if one fitness app token is compromised, all other fitness apps would be at risk.

 • There is no way for you to revoke access to Strava other than changing your password.
 So there is no correlation between the Strava (client) and the token.

-What if we were able to have this token issued separately for each client and user combination to be used at a protected resource?
-What if there was a network protocol that allowed for the generation and secure distribution of these credentials?
+What if we were able to have this token issued separately for each client and user combination to be used at a protected resource, such as your Facebook account?
+What if there was a network protocol that allowed for the generation and secure distribution of these tokens?
 Now we are getting somewhere!

 Delegating AccessLink to heading

-The network protocol in question is called OAuth!
-Once again, the end goal is for the you to delegate your authority of your Facebook account to Strava, so it can publish posts on your behalf.
+The network protocol in question is called OAuth 2.0!
+Once again, the end goal is for you, the user to delegate your authority of your Facebook account to Strava, so it can publish posts on your behalf.
 OAuth introduces another component into the solution called the Authorization Server.

 Introducing the Authorization Server